-Lung cancer is the leading cause of death among all cancers in the United States for both men and women (71).
-Lung cancer symptoms include a persistent cough, chest pain, hoarseness, sudden onsets of wheezing, shortness of breath, weight loss and diminished appetite, persistent respiratory infections, coughing up blood, and fatigue (71).
+Lung cancer is the leading cause of death in the United States among both men and women [73].
+Lung cancer symptoms include a persistent cough, chest pain, hoarseness, sudden onsets of wheezing, shortness of breath, weight loss and diminished appetite, persistent respiratory infections, coughing up blood, and fatigue [73].

-Most lung cancers (87%) are related to smoking and second-hand smoking (71).
+Most lung cancers (87%) are related to smoking and second-hand smoking [73].
 Other risk factors include exposure to arsenic, asbestos, radioactive dust, or radon, as well as radiation exposure.
-Family history of cancer is also considered a risk factor (71).
-An study funded by the Florida Phosphate Council found no large excess of lung cancer related to workplace exposures among Florida phosphate industry workers (72).
-Lung cancer treatment may include radiation therapy, chemotherapy, or surgery (71).
+Family history of cancer is also considered a risk factor [73].
+An study funded by the Florida Phosphate Council found no large excess of lung cancer related to workplace exposures among Florida phosphate industry workers [74].
+Lung cancer treatment may include radiation therapy, chemotherapy, or surgery [73].
 The Collaborative on Health and the Environment cites a strong body of evidence associating lung cancer with nickel and arsenic, a good amount of evidence associating lung cancer with copper; and limited evidence associating lung cancer with lead and antimony.
 Numerous other compounds (that are not Zeneca COCs) are cited by the Collaborative on Health and the Environment as being associated with lung cancer.